 In these cases, many of you are expected to have already identified the challenges regarding Japan’s food and culture.

 3 Things We Wish to Tell You

 The Mindset You Need to Have

 We continue to remind our student interns that we are not a volunteer organization.
 We encourage students not to perceive their responsibilities on a volunteer basis.
-With voluntary works, there is often a tendency to put aside what they are responsible for to focus on others perceived to have higher priorities.
+With voluntary work, there is often a tendency to put aside what they are responsible for to focus on others perceived to have higher priorities.
 In this company, we regard our initiatives in the food industry as our primary mission.
 Thus, we are working hard every day to accomplish our goals with this ethos in mind.

 From Friends and Family

-We acknowledge that our business, which mostly partners with those interested in the Muslim communities, is still uncommon and rare in Japan.
+We acknowledge that our business, which mostly partners with those interested in Muslim communities, is still uncommon and rare in Japan.
 Thus, we recognize that it could be challenging for your friends and family to understand.
 Unfortunately, there are still a lot of suspicions when it comes to ‘religion’ in Japan.
-However, as we consider Japan’s ambition to rise as a leader in the global platform, we believe it is inevitable for Japan to accept, dive, and accommodate the cultural and religious diversity that continues to grow in the country.
+However, as we consider Japan’s ambition to rise as a leader in the global platform, we believe it is inevitable for Japan to accept, dive into, and accommodate the cultural and religious diversity that continues to grow in the country.
 Your first step as an intern is to explain this to your friends and family to gain their understanding and support.

 Our Basic Stance

-We aim to expand Halal and Vegetarian business in Japan collectively, meaning we do not separate one of our missions from the other.
-Our ultimate goal is “to bring people around the world to eat together in one table”.
+We aim to expand the Halal and Vegetarian business in Japan collectively, meaning we do not separate one of our missions from the other.
+Our ultimate goal is “to bring people around the world to eat together at one table”.
 If you wish to intern in companies working independently on Halal and Vegetarian initiatives, we are regretful to say we are not the right place for you.